Elektra (2005 film): Plot

-Kirigi and the assassins hunt down the trio in the orchard.
+Kirigi and the assassins hunt down the trio in the forest.
 Elektra kills Stone, while Abby and Mark kill Kinkou with one of his own daggers.
 As Elektra is distracted by the revelation that Abby has martial arts skills, Typhoid gives Elektra the "Kiss of Death".

 Abby is captured by Kirigi.
 Stick and his Chaste ninjas arrive, forcing Kirigi, Typhoid, and Tattoo to retreat.
 Stick saves Elektra from death and takes them under his protection.

 Stick confirms that Abby is the "Treasure", a martial arts prodigy, whom the Hand seeks to use.
 Elektra learns that she was a Treasure herself, resulting in her mother becoming a casualty of the fight between The Chaste and The Hand.
-She also guesses that Stick set up the hit on Mark and Abby in order to test Elektra's propensity for compassion.
+She guesses that Stick set up the hit on Mark and Abby in order to test Elektra's propensity for compassion.

 Elektra astrally projects herself to a meeting with Kirigi and challenges him to a fight, the winner claiming Abby for their own purpose.
-Elektra returns to her childhood home to face Kirigi and realizes that the horned demon who killed her mother was actually Kirigi.
+She returns to her childhood home to face him and realizes that the horned demon who killed her mother was actually Kirigi.

 Elektra is defeated by Kirigi.
-Abby arrives and engages him long enough for Elektra to recuperate.
-Elektra and Abby then escape and hide in a hedge maze, but Abby is captured by snakes dispatched by Tattoo.
+Abby arrives and engages him long enough for Elektra to recover.
+The two escape and hide in a hedge maze, but Abby is captured by snakes dispatched by Tattoo.
 Elektra finds Tattoo and snaps his neck, releasing Abby.

 Elektra engages Kirigi a second time and kills him.
-Typhoid poisons and kills Abby, before Elektra throws her sai at Typhoid, killing her.
-Elektra desperately tries to wake Abby, then calms herself, lets go all of her rage, and successfully resurrects her using Kimagure.
+Typhoid poisons and kills Abby, before Elektra can kill her with her sai.
+Elektra desperately tries to wake Abby, calms herself, lets go all of her rage, and successfully resurrects her using Kimagure.

-Elektra gets ready to leave.
-She and Mark share one final kiss.
-Elektra tells Abby to live a normal life and that they each gave each other's life back.
-Elektra leaves, hoping that Abby won't grow up to be like her.
-Stick appears and points out that Elektra didn't turn out so bad.
-Elektra bows to Stick to thank him.
-He bows to Elektra, then disappears.
+Elektra prepares to leave, and shares one final kiss with Mark.
+She tells Abby to live a normal life as they each have their lives back.
+Elektra leaves, hoping that Abby will not grow up to be like her.
+Stick appears and points out that Elektra did not turn out so bad.
+Elektra bows to Stick to thank him, then he bows back and disappears.